 8. How to Get your IEP Team to Act

 - IEP Data Collection: Document every day.
-Keep a Dollar Tree planner in your kitchen or keep notes on your phone.
+Keep a planner in your kitchen or keep notes on your phone.
 When your child can answer questions, ask them.
 What happened today?
 What made them happy today?
 What made them sad or angry?
 What went well?
 What did they do?
 This will help establish behavior patterns for what is working and what is an antecedent to the meltdowns.

 - Submit IEP Parent Concerns: You can do this as part of the annual IEP meeting or request a special meeting to discuss this issue.
 Define and document the team’s patterns–what seems to be working (non-meltdown days) and what seems to be a frequent trigger.

 - Be Solution Oriented: Brainstorm and come up with solutions.
 Consider opting out of high-stakes testing if that is a trigger.
 Sensory or calm down periods throughout the day to regroup.
 Engage your child in this and ask them what they think might help.
 Ask for specific IEP accommodations and interventions.

 - Meet, and ask for the PWN: Lay it all out there.
 Everything you’re seeing and your proposed solutions.
 Ask for a PWN as a follow-up.